tsigouris007/python-scripts/README.md

 ### C2

 The c2 directory contains a POC backdoor example using a server and a reverse shell.
-You can modify the server port according to your needs or by passing arguments.
+You can modify the server + reverse shell port port according to your needs or by passing arguments. \
 You can execute commands as you would do in an msf shell for example.
-Additionally you can `download`, `upload`, `cd` to any directory and `exit` the shell. \
+Additionally you can `download`, `upload`, `cd` to any directory and `exit` the shell.

 Usage example: \
 **Server** \